KTH-dESA/reproducible-research/_episodes/06-workflow-management.md

 $ snakemake
 ```

-Finally try to run the pipeline on several cores in parallel (here we will try 4):
+You can try a dry run with the `-n` flag, if you're not sure what's going to be built:

 ```
 $ snakemake clean
-$ snakemake -j 4
+$ snakemake --n
 ```

 > ## Exercise: extending the simple example